 The device policies relate to the device the user is coming from.
 Keep in mind here that if a device which is managed but for some reason is not compliant, other policies apply targeted to non-compliant devices.
 In this case for example, the user will not receive any email anymore within the Outlook desktop client, but can login to the Office portal with browser based restrictions.

-CAD001-O365: Grant macOS access for All users when Browser and Modern Auth Clients and Compliant-v1.0
+CAD001-O365: Grant macOS access for All users Modern Auth Clients and Compliant-v1.0

 Only grant access to Mobile Apps and Desktop Clients if the macOS device is compliant.
 In the policy below we exclude Guests and External users, allowing them to use Client Applications to access a Teams environment hosted in your tenant.
 If you only want to allow browser access (either full access or restricted) you should remove Guest and External users.

-CAD002-O365: Grant Windows access for All users when Browser and Modern Auth Clients and Compliant-v1.0
+CAD002-O365: Grant Windows access for All users when Modern Auth Clients and Compliant-v1.0

 Only grant access to Mobile Apps and Desktop Clients if the Windows device is compliant.
 In the policy below we exclude Guests and External users, allowing them to use Client Applications to access a Teams environment hosted in your tenant.
 If you only want to allow browser access (either full access or restricted) you should remove Guest and External users.